 As a soloist, Menzales was awarded top prizes in Young Artist Competitions sponsored by the Atlanta, Central Ohio, Pittsburgh and Rochester Flute Associations.
-He has performed concerti with the Fort Collins Symphony, North Carolina School of the Arts Solisti Symphony, the Eastman Chamber Orchestra, and Ars Nova Musicians of New York.
+He has performed concerti with the Fort Collins Symphony, Great Falls Symphony, North Carolina School of the Arts Solisti Symphony, the Eastman Chamber Orchestra, and Ars Nova Musicians of New York.

 An artist dedicated to sharing and spreading his passion for chamber music, Menzales performs as solo flutist of Montana’s premier woodwind quintet, the Chinook Winds.
 The group strives to bring live, classical music to rural communities throughout the United States and stresses the importance of music education in schools.
 The Chinook Winds have toured and performed throughout the Northwest and was invited to perform at the 2015 International Horn Symposium in Los Angeles and the 2015 International Double Reed Society’s Conference in Tokyo, Japan.

-Born in Macon, Georgia, Menzales began studying the flute at the age of twelve and played in a variety of community ensembles.
+Born in Georgia, Menzales began studying the flute at the age of twelve and played in a variety of community ensembles.
 After graduating with a Bachelor of Music with Dr. Tadeu Coelho at the University of North Carolina School of the Arts, he continued his graduate studies at the Eastman School of Music where he served as a teaching assistant for world renowned flutist and pedagogue, Bonita Boyd.
 While at Eastman, he taught as a flute instructor at the Eastman Community Music School and served as a mentor for the New Horizons Band Programs in Rochester, New York.
 He graduated with a Master of Music, a Performer’s Certificate, and completed two years of doctoral coursework before leaving and assuming his position in Montana.